Home

 5 next-hop.example.com 13 ms 12 ms 14 ms

-Hop 4 looks terrible, but hop 5 is fine.
-The router at hop 4 is just slow at generating ICMP responses because it is prioritizing actual traffic forwarding.
-This is normal and not a concern.
+Hop 4 looks alarming.
+Hop 5 is completely fine.
+That means hop 4 is just slow at generating ICMP responses, likely because it rate-limits them to protect its CPU while still forwarding actual traffic at wire speed.
+Your connection is fine.

 Routing Loops

-Occasionally you will see the same router appear multiple times:
+Occasionally you will see the same router repeat:

 4 router-a.example.com 15 ms 14 ms 16 ms